2Peter318/home/vaccine-morality.md

 * A person is morally required to obey his or her conscience.
 * Common good cannot infringe on individual rights and freedoms.

+### The Bible
+>In the beginning God created the heavens and the earth (Genesis 1:1).
+Then God created man in his own image, in the image of God he created him; male and female he created them (Genesis 1:27).
+God formed man of dust from the ground, and breathed into his nostrils the breath of life; and man became a living being.
+(Genesis 2:7)

+>I am the LORD your God, who brought you out of the land of Egypt, out of the house of slavery (Exodus 20:2).
+Honor your father and your mother  You shall not kill.
+You shall not steal.
+You shall not covet your neighbor’s house; you shall not covet your neighbor’s wife.
+(Exodus 20:2,12-13,15,17)

+>“Before I formed you in the womb I knew you, and before you were born I consecrated you; I appointed you a prophet to the nations.”
+(Jeremish 1:5, cf Isaiah 44:2,24; 45:9)

+>Jesus answered, “The first is, ‘Hear, O Israel: the Lord our God, the Lord is one; 30 you shall love the Lord your God with all your heart, and with all your soul, and with all your mind, and with all your strength.’
+31 The second is this, ‘You shall love your neighbor as yourself.’
+There is no other commandment greater than these.”

+>In the beginning was the Word, and the Word was with God, and the Word was God.
+He was in the beginning with God; all things were made through him, and without him was not anything made that was made.
+In him was life, and the life was the light of men.
+(John 1:1-4)

+>an angel of the Lord appeared to him in a dream, saying, “Joseph, son of David, do not fear to take Mary your wife, for that which is conceived in her is of the Holy Spirit;  (Matthew 1:20)

+>And when Elizabeth heard the greeting of Mary, the babe leaped in her womb; and Elizabeth was filled with the Holy Spirit and she exclaimed with a loud cry, “Blessed are you among women, and blessed is the fruit of your womb!
+And why is this granted me, that the mother of my Lord should come to me?
+For behold, when the voice of your greeting came to my ears, the babe in my womb leaped for joy.
+(Luke 1:41-44)

+>Jesus answered them, “Destroy this temple, and in three days I will raise it up.”
+The Jews then said, “It has taken forty-six years to build this temple, and will you raise it up in three days?”
+But he spoke of the temple of his body.
+When therefore he was raised from the dead, his disciples remembered that he had said this; and they believed the scripture and the word which Jesus had spoken.
+(John 2:19-21, cf. Matthew 26:61, Mark 14:58)

+>Do you not know that you are God’s temple and that God’s Spirit dwells in you?
+If any one destroys God’s temple, God will destroy him.
+For God’s temple is holy, and that temple you are.
+(1 Corinthians 3:16-17)

+>Do you not know that your body is a temple of the Holy Spirit within you, which you have from God?
+You are not your own; you were bought with a price.
+So glorify God in your body.
+(1 Corinthians 6:19-20)

 ### USCCB
 [USCCB Address the Use of the Johnson & Johnson Covid-19 Vaccine](https://www.usccb.org/news/2021/us-bishop-chairmen-doctrine-and-pro-life-address-use-johnson-johnson-covid-19-vaccine)
 >*March 2, 2021* However, if one can choose among equally safe and effective COVID-19 vaccines, the vaccine with the least connection to abortion-derived cell lines should be chosen.
 Therefore, if one has the ability to choose a vaccine, Pfizer or Moderna’s vaccines should be chosen over Johnson & Johnson’s.
 “While we should continue to insist that pharmaceutical companies stop using abortion-derived cell lines, given the world-wide suffering that this pandemic is causing, we affirm again that being vaccinated can be an act of charity that serves the common good.”